-Problems or delays in bringing the Gigafactory online and operating it in line with our expectations could negatively affect the production and profitability of our products, such as Model 3 or Tesla Energy products.
+Problems or delays in bringing the Gigafactory online and operating it in line with our expectations could negatively affect the production and profitability of our products, such as Model 3 or energy products.

-To lower the cost of cell production and produce cells in high volume, we intend to integrate the production of lithium-ion cells and finished battery packs for our vehicles, including Model 3, and Tesla

-Energy products at our new Gigafactory.
-We have limited experience in building a factory, and no direct experience in the production of lithium-ion cells.
-While planning discussions with production and supply chain partners continue to progress, other than Panasonic we have not finalized agreements with additional Gigafactory partners that will be co-located at the Gigafactory.
-Also, the cost and complexity of building and operating the Gigafactory could exceed our current expectations and the Gigafactory may take longer to bring online than we anticipate.
-If we are unable to build the Gigafactory in a timely manner to produce high volumes of quality lithium-ion cells at reasonable prices, our ability to supply battery packs to our products according to our schedule and/or at a price that allows us to sell them profitably and in the quantities we estimate could be constrained.
+To lower the cost of cell production and produce cells in high volume, we intend to integrate the production of lithium-ion cells and finished battery packs for our vehicles, including Model 3, and energy products at our new Gigafactory.
+We have no direct experience in the production of lithium-ion cells.
+The cost and complexity of building and operating the Gigafactory could exceed our current expectations and the Gigafactory may take longer to bring online for lithium-ion cell and battery pack production than we anticipate or need.
+Also, our recently revised vehicle build plan includes an adjustment of our plans at the Gigafactory.
+In order to build our Model 3 vehicles at our planned volume and target gross margin, we must have significant battery cell production from our Gigafactory.
+If we are unable to complete building the Gigafactory in a timely manner, and attract, hire and retain a substantial number of highly skilled personnel to work there in order to produce high volumes of quality lithium-ion cells at reasonable prices, our ability to supply battery packs to our vehicles, especially Model 3, and other products according to our schedule and/or at a price that allows us to sell them at our target gross margins and in the quantities we estimate could be negatively impacted.
 Any such problems or delays with the Gigafactory could negatively affect our brand and harm our business, prospects, financial condition and operating results.

-If our vehicles or vehicles that contain our powertrains fail to perform as expected, our ability to develop, market and sell our electric vehicles could be harmed.
+If our vehicles or other products that contain our vehicle powertrains or battery packs fail to perform as expected, our ability to develop, market and sell our electric vehicles could be harmed.

-Our vehicles or vehicles that contain our powertrains may contain defects in design and manufacture that may cause them not to perform as expected or that may require repair.
-For example, the operation of our vehicles is highly dependent on software, which is inherently complex and may contain defects and errors when first introduced or later updated.
-Model S issues experienced by customers include those related to the software for the 17 inch display screen, the panoramic roof and the 12 volt battery.
-Although we attempt to remedy any issues we observe in our vehicles as effectively and as rapidly as possible, such efforts may not be timely or up to the satisfaction of our customers.
-While we have performed extensive internal testing, we currently have a limited frame of reference by which to evaluate the long-term performance of our battery packs, powertrains and vehicles.
-There can be no assurance that we will be able to detect and fix any defects in the vehicles prior to their sale to consumers.
+If our vehicles, vehicles that contain our powertrains or our energy products were to contain defects in design and manufacture that cause them not to perform as expected or that require repair, our ability to develop, market and sell our products could be harmed.
+For example, the operation of our vehicles is highly dependent on software, which is inherently complex and could conceivably contain defects and errors.
+Issues experienced by customers have included those related to the software for the 17 inch display screen, the panoramic roof and the 12 volt battery in the Model S and the seats and doors in the Model X. Although we attempt to remedy any issues we observe in our vehicles as effectively and rapidly as possible, such efforts may not be timely, may hamper production or may not be up to the satisfaction of our customers.
+While we have performed extensive internal testing, we currently have a limited frame of reference by which to evaluate detailed long-term quality, reliability, durability and performance characteristics of our battery packs, powertrains, vehicles and energy products.
+There can be no assurance that we will be able to detect and fix any defects in our products prior to their sale to consumers.